SBA 504 Loans

 In addition, prospective borrower applicants must:

-Have been in business for a minimal of two years
+Have been in business for a minimum of two years

 Have a credit score of at least 680